bram2w/baserow/docs/guides/installation/install-on-heroku.md

 The button above can be used install Baserow on Heroku with one click.
 Click on it and follow the steps on heroku.com to proceed.
 After the installation you can reach Baserow on the URL provided by Heroku.
-Everything installed in via the template runs in the free plan of Heroku.
+Everything installed in via the template runs on the free plan of Heroku by default.

 ## Persistent S3 file storage